Get familiar with the most popular IT / business terms.

 In the IT world, migration means a process of moving a database from one software to another one.
 Typically used when customers switch between two systems and data needs to be moved from the old one to the other one.

-It requires proper analysis, field mapping, and check whether the migration was successful.
+It requires proper analysis, field mapping, and checking whether the migration was successful.
 Often, the implementation team migrates the data several times in order to make sure that everything is OK.

-CRM software that runs inside your mobile phones or tables.
-Very useful for those who spend most of their time in a field / on-the-go, like sales reps, on-site engineers or managers.
+CRM software that runs inside your mobile phones or tablets.
+Very useful for those who spend most of their time in a field / on the go, like sales reps, on-site engineers, or managers.

 CRM software integrated with Microsoft Outlook.
 Since Microsoft Outlook is one of the most popular business email clients, companies often need to synchronize their emails with CRM software.
 Such a category of computer programs provides the ability.

 A process of planning, executing, controlling, and closing the work of a team to achieve set goals at the specified time and conditions.

 Every project begins with an analysis that identifies goals, risks, resources needed (people, capital, material goods), and time scope.
 The realization is usually based on a well-proven project management methodology (Waterfall, PRINCE2, SCRUM, XP, …)

 Project management is often supported by professional software tools that are compliant with the chosen PM methodologies.